Is Your Business Function Positioned to Share Ownership and Become a Strategic Partner?

 If done correctly, as defined by BRM Institute, a BRM capability will move the entire enabling business function (not just the BRM individuals or leadership role) to strategic partnership converged with business (in other words, becoming part of the business).

-With the understanding that the BRM capability is the means to achieving the goal, the third step is to build a journey map outlining the timeline and the steps required to position a formal cross-organizational BRM capability for success.
+With the understanding that the BRM capability is the means to achieving the goal, the third step is to build a playbook outlining the timeline and the steps required to position a formal cross-organizational BRM capability for success.
 (For more on this, see Business Relationship Management Institute.)

-Following completion of these three initial steps, the fourth and final step is continuous execution.
-Throughout the navigation and execution of the journey map, it is critical to communicate business wins and failures across the organization both clearly and effectively, especially as the CxO and related teams move through the transition.
+Following completion of these three initial steps, the fourth and final step is continuous improvement.
+Throughout the navigation and execution of the playbook, it is critical to communicate business wins and failures across the organization both clearly and effectively, especially as the CxO and related teams move through the transition.
 It is worth noting that another critical aspect of a successful transition is the effectiveness of the BRM team.

 Trust is earned—not given—and this concept holds true with BRM relationships.
 For a successful transition to take place, strong BRM relationships must build over time through open, honest, and transparent communication.
 Furthermore, these relationships must continually develop and strengthen.